clojuredocs/guides/articles/language/collections_and_sequences.md

 ### keys

-`key`s returns a sequence of the keys in a map or record.
+`keys` returns a sequence of the keys in a map or record.

 ```clojure
 (keys {1 "one" 2 "two" 3 "three"})